The director may:

 (i) Work with administrative agencies, health facilities, home care providers, residential care homes, and health care providers and organizations representing consumers on programs designed to provide information about health facilities to the public and to health facility residents.

-(a) The director may receive a complaint from any source concerning an action of an administrative agency, a health care provider, a home care provider, a residential care home, or a health facility.
+The director may receive a complaint from any source concerning an action of an administrative agency, a health care provider, a home care provider, a residential care home, or a health facility.
 The director may require a complainant to pursue other remedies or channels of complaint open to the complainant before accepting or investigating the complaint.
-Investigators are required to interview at least one family member of the vulnerable adult identified in the complaint.
-If the vulnerable adult is directing his or her own care and does not want the investigator to contact the family, this information must be documented in the investigative file.

-(b) The director shall keep written records of all complaints and any action upon them.
+The director shall keep written records of all complaints and any action upon them.
 After completing an investigation of a complaint, the director shall inform the complainant, the administrative agency having jurisdiction over the subject matter, the health care provider, the home care provider, the residential care home, and the health facility of the action taken.
-Complainants must be provided a copy of the public report upon completion of the investigation.

 If, after duly considering a complaint and whatever material the director deems pertinent, the director determines that the complaint is valid, the director may recommend that an administrative agency, a health care provider, a home care provider, a residential care home, or a health facility should: